GroupChatGroupChat Docs

 https://groupchat.ai/api/v1/tasks

-Because a PAT is tied to your user account — not a specific workspace — you must tell the API which workspace to operate on.
-Include the X-Workspace-Id header with every request:
+Every request needs an X-Workspace-Id header.
+A PAT is tied to your user account — not a single workspace — so the server can’t infer which workspace to operate on.
+Requests without this header fail with 400 Missing X-Workspace-Id header.

 X-Workspace-Id: <your-workspace-id>